exevectorr/.MEX-extension/README.md

 # instruction

+the logo needs to be in downloads and the executor needs to be on the desktop

 download all the files
 open the MAIA FILE!.vbs
 it will start the reg file (WARNING: DO NOT OPEN THE REGISTER-MEX.REG FILE OPEN THE MAIN FILE!.vbs)